Azure/azure-sdk-for-js/sdk/locks/arm-locks-profile-hybrid-2019-03-01/README.md

 This package contains an isomorphic SDK for ManagementLockClient.

-> ⚠️ This package @azure/arm-locks-profile-hybrid-2019-03-01 with versions lower than 2.0.0 are going to be deprecated in March 2022, we strongly recommend you to upgrade your dependency on it to version 2.0.0 or above as soon as possible.
-The deprecate means, it starts the end of support for that library.
-You can continue to use the libraries indefinitely (as long as the service is running), but after 1 year, no further bug fixes or security fixes will be provided.

 ### Currently supported environments

 - [LTS versions of Node.js](https://nodejs.org/about/releases/)
 - Latest versions of Safari, Chrome, Edge, and Firefox.

-See our [support policy](https://github.com/Azure/azure-sdk-for-js/blob/main/SUPPORT.md) for more details.

 ### How to Install